Grade Moderation – Basic experience

 Amending Quiz marks

-1. Navigate to the Manage Quizzes from the subject navigation bar through either Assessment> Quizzes & Exams or Subject Admin>Quizzes.
+1. Navigate to the Quizzes tool by clicking on the Assessment menu in the subject navigation bar and click Quizzes & Exams

 2. Click on the drop-down menu next to the name of the quiz you want to mark and select the Grade option.